At-Home Strength Training Guide & Video: Regulate Your Nervous System

 Even after all the work we put in, our nerves can get the best of us.
 The brain often tricks us into reacting to situations that remind us of past painful experiences, even when the future is uncertain.
 Uncertainty and nervousness can breed insecurities, anxiety and even paranoia in our minds…

-Why Self-Growth Is Important Before You Find a Support System
+Why Self-Introspection is Important Before You Find a Support System

 We can’t do it all alone forever, but during the time before finding the support we need, self work is essential.
 Rushing to find help can lead us to the wrong type of relationships, which can cause more damage than help, or even mishandle...